 Fostering the Academic Success of All Students

-The Transitions program supports undergraduate conditionally admitted first-time freshmen, conditionally admitted transfer students with 30 or fewer credits, and students on academic probation.
-Additionally, the Transitions program administers Webster's innovative summer bridge program, Transition and Academic Prep (TAP) program, which is available to all incoming first-time freshmen and transfer students with fewer than 30 credit hours.
+The Transitions program supports undergraduate conditionally admitted first-time freshmen, conditionally admitted transfer students with 30 or fewer credits and students on academic probation.
+Additionally, the Transitions program administers Webster's innovative summer bridge program, Transition and Academic Prep (TAP) program, which is available to select incoming first-time freshmen and transfer students with fewer than 30 credit hours.

 Summer TAP Program